Skip to content

 Find the full printable recipe with specific measurements below.

-• Gelatin: The gelatin is what helps keep it from deflating.
+• Gelatin: The gelatin is what keeps the whipped cloud from deflating.
 Make sure to use unflavored gelatin.

 • Water: This is what the gelatin dissolves in.
 After a few minutes, the mixture will thicken.

-• Heavy cream: The colder the cream, the better!
+• Heavy cream: The colder the heavy whipping cream, the better!
 It gives it a light consistency and makes it easier to whip.

-• Powdered sugar: Achieve the perfect amount of sweetness by adding a few Tablespoons of powdered sugar.
+• Powdered sugar: Achieve the perfect amount of sweetness by adding a few Tablespoons of powdered sugar (confectioners sugar).

 • Vanilla: A subtle hint of vanilla helps round out the flavors in this whipped topping.

-It takes so little time and energy to make your own cool whip at home.
+It takes so little time and energy to make your own cool whip from scratch at home.

 How to make cool whip in a bowl.